rbarbhuiyan/demos/README.md

-# demos
+# Demos
-A collection of scripts demoing various concepts predominantly related to statistical programming.
+A collection of scripts demoing various concepts predominantly related to scientific computing.

-## Demos:
+## Demo Notebooks:
 - Distributions and Shot Noise;
 - Estimate Pi; and
 - Numpy Demos.